Operación Triunfo series 10: Christmas Gala

-Gala Eurovisión (20 January 2019)
+Eurovision Gala

 Nine of the contestants from the series performed ten original songs with the goal of representing Spain at the Eurovision Song Contest 2019.
 Seventeen candidate songs were assigned to thirteen of the sixteen contestants in solo and duet combinations.
 An online vote took place from 20 December 2018 to 2 January 2019, and the three songs with the most votes advanced to the special live show "Gala Eurovisión"; an evaluation committee selected seven additional entries from the fourteen remaining songs for the live show.
 During the live show, the winner was selected by public vote.
 In case of a tie after the regular window of voting, a second round of voting would have been opened to decide the winner.